Includes customs regulations and contact information for this country's customs office.

 IANOR establishes and publishes standards applicable in Algeria.
 If a standard does not exist or a disagreement needs to be settled, the International Standards Organization (ISO) standard will prevail.

 ALGERAC is the only Algerian accreditation organization.
 It ensures that national regulations concerning the accreditation of the laboratories and the organization of certification inspections meet international standards.

 Publication of Technical Regulations

-Technical regulations are published in the Official Gazette of the People’s Democratic Republic of Algeria (Journal Officiel).
+The government publishes technical regulations in the Official Gazette of the People’s Democratic Republic of Algeria (Journal Officiel).

 Labeling and Marking

-Algerian government regulations stipulate that imported products, particularly consumer goods, must be labeled in Arabic.
-This regulation is strictly enforced.
-Though not required, it is helpful to also label products in French.
+Algerian government regulations stipulate that imported products, particularly consumer goods, must be labeled in Arabic, and this regulation is strictly enforced.
+Though not required, it is helpful to label products in French.